-9.1 As provided for in Article 279A of the Constitution, the Goods and Services Tax Council (the Council) was notified with effect from 12th September, 2016.
-The Council is comprised of the Union Finance Minister (who will be the Chairman of the Council), the Minister of State (Revenue) and the State Finance/Taxation

-Ministers as members.
-It shall make recommendations to the Union and the States on the following issues:
+- 9.1 As provided for in Article 279A of the Constitution, the Goods and Services Tax Council (the Council) was notified with effect from 12th September, 2016.
+The Council is comprised of the Union Finance Minister (who will be the Chairman of the Council), the Minister of State (Revenue) and the State Finance/Taxation Ministers as members.
+It shall make recommendations to the Union and the States on the following issues: - a) the taxes, cesses and surcharges levied by the Centre, the States and the local bodies which may be subsumed under GST; - b) the goods and services that may be subjected to or exempted from the GST; - c) model GST laws, principles of levy, apportionment of IGST and the principles that govern the place of supply;

-- i. the taxes, cesses and surcharges levied by the Centre, the States and the local bodies which may be subsumed under GST; - ii. the goods and services that may be subjected to or exempted from the GST; - iii. model GST laws, principles of levy, apportionment of IGST and the principles that govern the place of supply; - iv. the threshold limit of turnover below which the goods and services may be exempted from GST; - v. the rates including floor rates with bands of GST; - vi. any special rate or rates for a specified period to raise additional resources during any natural calamity or disaster; - vii. special provision with respect to the North- East States, J&K, Himachal Pradesh and Uttarakhand; and - viii. any other matter relating to the GST, as the Council may decide. - 9.2 The Council shall recommend the date on which the goods and services tax be levied on petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel.
+- d) the threshold limit of turnover below which the goods and services may be exempted from GST; - e) the rates including floor rates with bands of GST; - f) any special rate or rates for a specified period to raise additional resources during any natural calamity or disaster; - g) special provision with respect to the North- East States, J&K, Himachal Pradesh and Uttarakhand; and - h) any other matter relating to the GST, as the Council may decide. - 9.2 The Council shall recommend the date on which the goods and services tax be levied on petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel.
 While discharging the functions conferred by this article, the Goods and Services Tax Council shall be guided by the need for a harmonized structure of goods and services tax and for the development of a harmonized national market for goods and services. - 9.3 One half of the total number of Members of the Goods and Services Tax Council shall constitute the quorum at its meetings.
-The Goods and Services Tax

-Council shall determine the procedure in the performance of its functions.
-Every decision of the Goods and Services Tax Council shall be taken at a meeting, by a majority of not less than three-fourths of the weighted votes of the members present and voting, in accordance with the following principles, namely: -
+The Goods and Services Tax Council shall determine the procedure in the performance of its functions.
+Every decision of the Goods and Services Tax Council shall be taken at a meeting, by a majority of not less than three-fourths of the weighted votes of the members present and voting, in accordance with the following principles, namely: - a) the vote of the Central Government shall have a weightage of one-third of the total votes cast, and - b) the votes of all the State Governments taken together shall have a weightage of two-thirds of the total votes cast, in that meeting.